fuinorg/keycloak-postgres-testready/README.md

     docker-compose up

-Now you can log into your Keycloak server at http://localhost:8088/ using the defined credentials.
+Now you can log into your Keycloak server at http://localhost:8088/ using the above defined credentials.

-Shutdown with <CTRL>+<C> and then run:
+Shutdown with **CTRL C** and then run:

     docker-compose rm